storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 ### Encryption Key

-All data stored on Storj DCS is encrypted.
+All data stored on Storj is encrypted.
 By using hierarchically-derived encryption keys, it becomes easy to share the ability to decrypt a single object or set of objects without sharing the private encryption passphrase or having to re-encrypt objects.
 When you create a Primary Access Grant, you provide an encryption passphrase.
 All Restricted Access Grants derived from that Primary Access Grant contain a path-based hierarchically derived serialized encryption key (or set of encryption keys, based on what has been shared).

 If you're interested in more details, please read more about [](docId:uuhN7eyr1a8P3l_vzdnDk) at your leisure.